Analyze-with-Bukola/Amazon-Product-Review-Analysis/README.md

 # Amazon-Product-Review-Analysis
 My First project while taking classes on data analysis with the incubator hub.
-# Amazon Product Review Analysis
+## Overview

-This project presents an Excel-based data analysis of Amazon product reviews.
+### This project presents an Excel-based data analysis of Amazon product reviews.
 As a Junior Data Analyst at RetailTech Insights (a fictional company), I was tasked with analyzing customer reviews and product performance data to extract insights that can inform product improvement, marketing strategies, and customer engagement.
 ---

 ## Project Objective